logo

 Abstract

-Stress is a significant risk factor for major depressive disorder (MDD).
+Stress is a significant risk factor for the development of major depressive disorder (MDD), yet the underlying mechanisms remain unclear.
 Preclinically, adaptive and maladaptive stress-induced changes in glutamatergic function have been observed in the medial prefrontal cortex (mPFC).
-This study examined stress-induced changes in human mPFC glutamate using magnetic resonance spectroscopy (MRS) in healthy controls and unmedicated participants with MDD.
-In healthy controls, the magnitude of mPFC glutamate response to acute stress decreased as perceived stress increased.
-This adaptive glutamate response was absent in individuals with MDD and associated with pessimistic expectations during follow-up.
-This work shows evidence for glutamatergic adaptation to stress disrupted in MDD.
+Here, we examine stress-induced changes in human mPFC glutamate using magnetic resonance spectroscopy (MRS) in two healthy control samples and a third sample of unmedicated participants with MDD who completed the Maastricht acute stress task, and one sample of healthy control participants who completed a no-stress control manipulation.
+In healthy controls, we find that the magnitude of mPFC glutamate response to the acute stressor decreases as individual levels of perceived stress increase.
+This adaptative glutamate response is absent in individuals with MDD and is associated with pessimistic expectations during a 1-month follow-up period.
+Together, this work shows evidence for glutamatergic adaptation to stress that is significantly disrupted in MDD.

 Publisher